Policy 2114 - Tenure and Promotion Procedures

 Withdrawal of Application

 If the faculty member wishes at any point in the Department/College consideration process to withdraw the application, he/she must notify, in writing, the next person scheduled to receive the dossier (Unit Head/Dean, etc.).
-Once the application has been forwarded to the Vice President for Academic Affairs, it cannot be withdrawn.
+Once the application has been forwarded to the Provost, it cannot be withdrawn.
 An exception to the withdrawal procedure will occur in the consideration for tenure in the final year of eligibility.
 In that case, the dossier will continue to be forwarded through all steps in the process unless the faculty member submits a letter resigning his/her position.
 This procedure will be followed to assure the fullest possible consideration of each final-year application.

 Summary of Responsibilities